 Pushover analysis is used to determine control point on roof floor.
-The capacity curve is a 10 ired from nonlinear static pushover analysis, and it describes the relation between the base shear and the displacements.
+The capacity curve is acquired from nonlinear static pushover analysis, and it describes the relation between the base shear and the displacements.
 The capacity curve on each model is presented in Fig. 7.